Oklahoma Sales Tax

 Tax Holidays: Back to School

 The State of Oklahoma has what can be at times complicated sales tax regulations that differ depending on both county and city.
-Because of this, calculating and tracking sales tax collection in the state can be complicated.
 From determining if you have nexus in the state to calculating the amount that needs to be collected, there are several factors to consider.

 The base sales tax rate in Oklahoma is 4.5%.
-However, there are additional tax rates in both the counties and major cities of Oklahoma.
-As a result, the combined sales tax rate can vary quite a bit.
-For example, in Oklahoma City, the combined rate is 8.375% and in Muskogee it is 9.15%.
+However, there are additional local sales tax rates in both the counties and major cities of Oklahoma.
+As a result, the combined local sales tax rate can vary quite a bit based on zip code.
+For example, in Oklahoma City, the combined rate is 8.625%, and in Muskogee, it is 9.15%.
 There are several additional factors involved as well, including the types of goods being purchased and the method through which they are purchased.

-Oklahoma is a destination based state, meaning sales tax is charged based on the location of the recipient of a shipped good.
+Oklahoma is a destination-based state, meaning sales tax is charged based on the location of the recipient of a shipped good.
 Another important factor to consider is remote seller status.
-If you are not based in Oklahoma but are determined to have nexus in the state, you are considered a Remote Seller and must collect “use tax” which can vary from sales tax and must be calculated separately.
-The Oklahoma Tax Commission offers more detail on these rates and how they apply to different types of businesses.
+If you are not based in Oklahoma but are determined to have nexus in the state, you are considered a Remote Seller and must collect “use tax” which can vary from sales taxes and must be calculated separately.
+The Oklahoma Tax Commission offers more detail on these rates and how they apply to different types of small businesses.

-Before collecting sales tax in Oklahoma, you must determine if you have nexus in the state.
+Before collecting sales taxes in Oklahoma, you must determine if you have nexus in the state.
 This refers to anyone who currently has business operations in the state as defined by: